polichain/web3-dapp-template/README.md

 ## Frontend

-The frontend is a NextJs App using both data-fetching and sessions templates from Vercel, we also added RainbowKit for better and easier connection with the wallet.
-Wagmi uses an Hardhat provider as default, but it has an Alchemy and a public provider as well to interact with testnets or even main nets.
+The frontend is a ViteJs App using wagmi + vitejs + rainbowkit template.
+Wagmi uses an  Alchemy provider as default, but also has a public provider as well to interact with testnets or even main nets.
-It has NextUI and Tailwind preconfigured so you can quickly build pages with the built in components and css.
+It has MaterialUI + styled-components preconfigured so you can quickly build pages with the built in components and css.
 You also can quickly deploy this template in Vercel!

-> Obs.: Wagmi has a bunch of other preinstalled provider which you can use as well, but they are not previusly configured.
+> Obs.: Wagmi has a bunch of other preinstalled providers/chains which you can use as well, but they are not previusly configured.

 ## Backend